TheBigKahuna353/PygameUI/README.md

 # - TextBox

-## Create a Inputbox with `UI.TextBox(x, y, w, [optional parameters])`
+## Create a Inputbox with `UI.TextBox(x, y, w, h [optional parameters])`

-### arguments for `TextBox(self,x, y, w, h = 0,lines = 1, text = "", background = None, font_size = 30, font = "Calibri", text_colour = (0,0,0), surface = None, margin = 2, cursor = True,Enter_action = None, calculateSize = False)`

-all optional except x,y, width and height, it syas height it optional but if you want background, you need to supply height

 - x - x position of the textBox
 - y - y position of the textBox
 - w - width of the textbox
-- h = 0 - height of the textbox, when left as 0, it will use the font height, when calculateSize is True, this will be added to font height
+- h - height of the textbox, when set to 0, it will use the font height, when calculateSize is True, this will be added to font height
+- optional parameters - a dictionary of extra options for the textbox

+### optional parameters

-- lines = 1 - amount of lines the textbox has/can type in
+- line - amount of lines the textbox has/can type in
-- text = "" - starting text for textbox
+- text - starting text for textbox
-- background = False - background color
+- background - background color
-- font_size = 30 - font size of the text
+- font_size - font size of the text
-- font = "Calibri" - font of the text
+- font - font of the text
-- text_colour = (0,0,0) - text color
+- text_colour - text color
-- surface = None - the surface to blit to, if None is supplied, it will blit to window
+- surface - the surface to blit to, if None is supplied, it will blit to window
-- margin = 2 - the distance from when the letters start from the side of the textbox
+- margin - the distance from when the letters start from the side of the textbox
-- cursor = True - show a cursor
+- cursor - show a cursor
-- Enter_action = None - a function that gets called when enter is pressed, no matter if there is more lines to write on
+- Enter_action - a function that gets called when enter is pressed, no matter if there is more lines to write on
-- calculateSize = False - when calculateSize is True, the height will be calculated and the height supplied will be added on top
+- calculateSize - when calculateSize is True, the height will be calculated and the height supplied will be added on top

 ## methods for textbox